Tarun0430/SportsHelper/README.md

 6. Will give the odds for the over and under in % form

-7. Will ask if you would like to save this prop
-    a.
-If yes it will save the prop with the highest %
+7. Will ask if you would like to save this prop -> If yes it will save the prop with the highest %

-8. Ask if you would like to see saved props
-    a.
-If yes, it will show saved props in order of highest %
+8. Ask if you would like to see saved props -> If yes, it will show saved props in order of highest %

 9. Ask if you would like to add another prop